 You've probably been mulling over lists of names for months.
 Or, maybe you've waited.
 If you haven't chosen yet, it's time to make the decision.

-It's month nine and in a few short weeks, your baby will be here!
+It's month nine, and in a few short weeks, your baby will be here!
 You've still got time to plan and organize what you need to accomplish before your baby is born.
 After this month, your organizational concerns will be focused on childcare and self-care after the birth.

 Pack your bags

 Prepare your tote bag and keep it in a visible place.
 It's easy to get confused in the excitement of labor, and the last thing you want is to have to hunt for your bag.
-If you need new pajamas, a robe or slippers for photos after childbirth, it's now or never for that shopping spree.
+If you need new pajamas, or a robe or slippers for photos after childbirth, it's now or never for that shopping spree.
 Also think ahead for tucking in your glasses, makeup and other beauty products.

 Arrange breastfeeding classes, consults